Real Effects of BPC-157 Peptide

 How to Use BPC-157

-Since there are no clinical studies, the dosage recommendation of BPC-157 can be based only on rat studies and then extrapolated to humans.
+Since there are no clinical studies, some researchers have suggested that the dosage recommendation of BPC-157 can be based on rat studies and then extrapolated to humans.

 While the main reason for BPC-157’s popularity is its potential for speeding up recovery, there is no evidence that the peptide can exert any of these effects in humans.
 The only human study of BPC-157’s effects is small and lacks comparison to a placebo.